On this page

-Our fact sheet contains information about cyber security, including protecting your organisation’s electronic systems and digital information and reducing the likelihood of a data breach.
+Our fact sheet contains information about cybersecurity, including common cyber risks, protecting your organisation’s information and electronic systems and reducing the likelihood of a data breach.

 In some circumstances, you may have an obligation to keep certain information confidential.
 This can be because of:

 - an agreement containing a confidentiality obligation

 - the commercial or secret nature of the information itself, or